pakallis/pakallis.github.io/_posts/2016-03-16-I-love-Jekyll.md

 ---
-title: Why I love you, Jekyll
+title: Why I love Jekyll
 ---

 I used WordPress for two years.
 I never liked it.
 I just couldn't pick out why and everyone used it, so I stuck with it.